 Premature and sick newborn babies have immature and weak digestive systems, making them prone to feeding intolerance.
 The provision of safe, pasteurised donor breast milk is aimed at reducing the risk of potential complications, while optimising their immunity, development and overall health.

 An average of about 350 very low birth weight infants receive neonatal intensive care in Singapore’s public hospitals each year.
 In KKH, despite best efforts to support breastfeeding, up to 80 per cent of sick neonates in the Neonatal Intensive Care Unit (NICU) and Special Care Nursery (SCN) have to receive formula milk meant for premature babies, either exclusively or partially, during their hospital stay, due to inadequate supply of breast milk from their own mothers.

-During the pilot period, the Temasek Foundation Cares Donor Human Milk Bank Programme will adopt international guidelines and protocols by the United Kingdom National Institute of Health and Care and Human Milk Banking Association of North America.
+During the pilot period, the Temasek Foundation Cares Donor Human Milk Bank Programme will adopt international guidelines and protocols by the United Kingdom National Institute for Health Excellence and Care and Human Milk Banking Association of North America.
 These guidelines are the most comprehensive, well recognised and widely practiced by established donor milk banks in leading developed countries.

 The programme aims to recruit 375 donor mothers who are healthy and lead healthy lifestyles.
 Donors will be required to undergo a stringent donor screening process as well as education on the handling and storage of the breast milk prior to donation.
 Additional information on the criteria for potential donors and the process of donation can be found in Annex A and Annex B, respectively.

 The beneficiaries of the programme will be Singapore Citizens or Permanent Residents born in KKH, Singapore General Hospital and National University Hospital (from the second year after the launch for the latter two hospitals) and whose mothers are unable to provide sufficient breast milk; these babies must also meet the following criteria for eligibility: